oblivioncth/HorrifiedMummySolver/README.md

 Start by running the compiled application (See [Releases](https://github.com/oblivioncth/HorrifiedMummySolver/releases)) via the command line or your operating systems UI (i.e. Windows Explorer)

-You will be prompted to enter the initial state of the puzzle as a series of commma-separated chiplet (the little tiles that you move around on the puzzle board) values.
+You will be prompted to enter the initial state of the puzzle as a series of comma-separated chiplet (the little tiles that you move around on the puzzle board) values.
 The first value is the number of the chiplet in slot one, the second value is the number of the chiplet in slot two, and so on.
 The initial chiplet in the center slot cannot and needs not to be entered since it is always assumed to be empty in accordance with the game's rules.

 If your input is invalid the program will alert you and produce another prompt.
 Simply try to input the starting state of the puzzle again.